Attention is all you need to solve chiral superconductivity: Neural Quantum State Architecture

 \subsection{Neural Network Quantum States and Generalized Slater Determinants}

 In this subsection, we describe in detail the architecture of our neural-network quantum state for the spin-polarized attractive Fermi gas.
-A fundamental requirement for any fermionic wave function is \emph{antisymmetry} under particle exchange:
+A fundamental requirement for any fermionic wavefunction is \emph{antisymmetry} under particle exchange:

 The simplest type of wavefunction that guarantees this property is the \textit{Slater determinant}, constructed by antisymmetrizing the single-particle orbitals $\{\phi_\mu(\mathbf x)\}_{\mu=1}^N$:

 where $\mathbf X\coloneqq (\mathbf x_1,...,\mathbf x_N)$.
 Eq.~\eqref{eq:slater} describes a non-interacting Fermi gas and is variationally optimal only at the mean-field level.
 Because of its simplicity, it often serves as the starting point for more advanced methods.